Quick Summary:

 Easy-Peasy

-As the name suggests, this React Native state management tool makes managing states easy-peasy.
-With Easy-Peasy, you can get the benefit of minimal coding and boilerplate, offering simple and flawless state management as compared to other third-party libraries.
-Being a combination of multiple state management methods, Easy-Peasy provides extensive support for APIs based on React Hooks and Redux Middleware as well.
+As the name suggests, this React Native state management tool makes managing states easy.
+With Easy-Peasy, you can benefit from minimal coding and boilerplate, offering simple and flawless state management compared to other third-party libraries.
+As a combination of multiple state management methods, Easy-Peasy provides extensive support for APIs based on React Hooks and Redux Middleware as well.
 This state management library utilizes Redux to manage states internally, allowing developers to enhance the application store.

 Why To Use: